 - Take immediate action to support a multilateral process of negotiations for a treaty banning nuclear weapons.

-Our campaign brings together humanitarian, environmental, human rights, peace and development organizations in more than 90 countries to seize the historic opportunity that exists to outlaw and eliminate nuclear weapons.
+Our campaign brings together humanitarian, environmental, human rights, peace and development organizations in 98 countries to seize the historic opportunity that exists to outlaw and eliminate nuclear weapons.
 Prominent individuals such as anti-apartheid leader Desmond Tutu, the Dalai Lama, Yoko Ono and Martin Sheen have lent their support to the campaign.